AlmuHS/Pendrive_Reminder_Nano/README.md

 ## Disadvantages

-  -  This version don't supports polkit < 0.106
+  -  This version doesn't support polkit < 0.106
-  -  It's a little less efficient than previous version
+  -  Efficienty is lesser than previous version
-  -  The notification only is shown when user press shutdown button.
-There aren't notification to advice when a device has been connected or disconnected
+  -  The notification can be only shown when user press shutdown button.
+No advice notification when a device has been connected or disconnected

 ## Advantages